 The grounds are primarily for the use of proprietors (lot owners), columbaria niche owners, mausolea crypt owners and the families and friends of the deceased.
 Therefore, no photography of gravestones is permitted.
 Although it is private and exists primarily as a resting place for past generations, Swan Point is also a community resource, offering a place of serenity and beauty for quiet enjoyment.

-Visitors are welcome to walk, slowly bicycle or drive around our grounds.
+Visitors are welcome to walk, slowly bicycle or drive around our grounds (please observe 15 mph speed limit).
 We ask visitors to wear proper attire including shirts and footwear, and respect the privacy and solemnity of chapel and graveside services.
 No walking of pets, skiing, skateboarding, fast bicycling, rollerblading or picnicking is allowed on our grounds.
 Jogging and fast walking are acceptable between 8:00 am and 9:00 am but, for safety reasons, no earphones may be worn at any time.

 Visitors are on the grounds at their own risk and Swan Point will in no way assume responsibility or liability for any injury that visitors might sustain during their visit.